The National Psychology Training Consortium (NPTC)…

 Operations Manager

 Ms. Ripper joined NPTC as the Operations Coordinator in 2018.
 She is currently working towards her master’s degree in Industrial/Organizational Psychology.
-She was promoted to Operations Manager in August 2023, where she helps oversee the day-to-day operations of the consortium across all regions and coordinates the consortium’s monthly didactic and continuing education program, including maintaining compliance with APA and CESA guidelines.
+She was promoted to Operations Manager in August 2023, where she helps oversee the day-to-day operations of the consortium across all regions, including intern/supervisor data, monthly didactic and continuing education program, and the Match process.
+She also assists with the coordination of consortium data tracking and reporting as well as compliance with regulatory bodies.

 Mallory Richardson